Concerts in the Park 2018 Lineup Announced; Franz Ferdinand, Crystal Method Headlining

 Concerts in the Park begins May 4 and take place every Friday at Cesar Chavez Park through July 27 (except July 6).

-Headliners this year include Franz Ferdinand and The Crystal Method, Dance Gavin Dance and local breakout Hobo Johnson & The Lovemakers, whose NPR Tiny Desk submission video recently went viral.
+Headliners this year include Franz Ferdinand and The Crystal Method, Dance Gavin Dance and local breakout Rituals of Mine.

 See the complete schedule below: